 2. Undefined boundaries

 You might be setting boundaries for your children, but never explain the purpose behind them.
-Give reasons while you set healthy boundaries for your children.
+Give reasons while you set healthy boundaries and regulations for your children.
 For instance, if you allow them to eat junk food only once a week, let them know the disadvantages of unhealthy food instead of only saying ‘you cannot have it.’

 3. Constant labeling